motiwari/BanditPAM/docs/long_desc.rst

 In this package, we provide a high-performance implementation of BanditPAM, a state-of-the-art k-medoids algorithm.
 The main contributions of BanditPAM are as follows:

-* BanditPAM matches state-of-the-art in clustering quality but improves the runtime of previous approaches from $O(n^2)$ to $O(nlogn)$ in each iteration.
-Furthermore,
+* BanditPAM matches state-of-the-art in clustering quality but improves the runtime of previous approaches from O(n^2) to O(nlogn) in each iteration.
 * BanditPAM supports arbitrarily dissimilarity functions between points -- these functions need not even be metrics.

 This implementation is written in C++ for performance, but is callable from Python via Python bindings.
 The algorithm is empirically validated on several large, real-word datasets with a reduction of distance evaluation up to 200x while returning the same results as state-of-the-art.
+For instance, BanditPAM scales linearly on MNIST dataset with L2 distance and returns the same solution as PAM.
+On the scRNA-seq dataset with L1 distance, BanditPAM also scales almost linearly.
+These results confirm that BanditPAM takes almost linear number of distance evaluations per iteration for different datasets and different distance metrics.
 For further details, please see the paper at https://arxiv.org/abs/2006.06856 for the full paper and the code at https://github.com/ThrunGroup/BanditPAM/blob/main/README.md

 If you use this software, please cite: